RIT-MDRC/strider-blender-script/README.md

 Windows: https://docs.blender.org/manual/en/dev/advanced/command_line/launch/windows.html

 Then run the following command:
-`blender --command extension build --source-dir <directory path to this repo> --output-dir <directory path to this repo>/.dist` or for MacOS
+`blender --command extension build --source-dir <directory path to this repo> --output-dir <directory path to this repo>/dist` or for MacOS
-`Blender --command extension build --source-dir <directory path to this repo> --output-dir <directory path to this repo>/.dist`
+`Blender --command extension build --source-dir <directory path to this repo> --output-dir <directory path to this repo>/dist`

 > [!NOTE]
 > If any issue occur reference the blender doc: https://docs.blender.org/manual/en/dev/advanced/extensions/python_wheels.html

 Once this has been created you can then open blender to add the addon from this cloned repository.
 Go `Edit > preferences > add-ons` then top right hand corner has a `▽` in blender 4.3 or 4.2 may have install button.
 Click `install from disk`.
+Pick the newly generated zip file.
+This may fail, but know that the library will be importable within the blender python environment, so don't worry.
+Eventually this will be fixed but if you want to just try out some stuff with a new library this is one way to do it.